LGG Registry Eligibility

 Study Eligibility for the Low Grade Glioma Registry

-After you enroll in the Low Grade Glioma Registry, we review your pathology report to confirm whether you are eligible for the study.
+After you enroll in the Low Grade Glioma Registry, we will review your pathology report to confirm whether you are eligible for the study.

 The Low Grade Glioma Registry places no restrictions on sex, gender, race, date of diagnosis, place of residence, or current glioma status.